dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Hard] 1606.
 Find Servers That Handled Most Number of Requests

-### max heap track previous max capacity then try to use it
+### max heap track previous max capacity and when eeded then try to use it
 ```c++
 class Solution {
 public: